 FAQs

-Q: Of your eight published works which book do you like the best?
+Q: Of your eleven published works which book do you like the best?

-A: I'd have to say MERCY was my favorite of the fiction, although I had the most fun writing the Adele Monsarrat medical thriller series.
-Of the non-fiction list, I like TENDING LIVES because the chapters are so varied, rather like a roller coaster ride.
+A: Don't really have a 'favourite', however, I do like NOON AT TIFFANY'S a great deal, although I had the most fun writing the Adele Monsarrat medical thriller series.
+Of the non-fiction list, I like EMERGENCY 24/7 and TENDING LIVES because the chapters are so varied, rather like a roller coaster ride.
+And, of course, I love the new MOOSHIE book.

-Q. How did a critical care nurse end up as the author of eight published books?
+Q. How did a critical care nurse end up as the author of eleven published books?

-Q: Are all the experiences in Intensive Care and Condition Critical true?
+Q: Are all the experiences in your non-fiction nursing books true?

 Q. What is being a writer like for you?

-A. I love it - it's a mind playground 24 hours a day where your soul gets exercised.
-But don't let me wax too euphoric - it can seem like having homework every day and night of your life.When I am working on a book, I write 10-12 hours a day, 6-7 days a week.
+A. I love it - it's Brain Gym 24 hours a day where your soul gets exercised.
+But don't let me wax too euphoric - it can seem like having homework every day and night of your life.When I am working on a book, I write 10-14 hours a day, 6-7 days a week.
 I am completely focused on what I'm creating.

 In the words of 1940's screenwriter Gene Fowler: "Writing is easy - just stare at a blank sheet of paper until drops of blood form on your forehead."